pkg-tool/vibro/docs/README.md

 ### Actions

-`{#action scope::Action}` - e.g., `{#action zed::OpenSettings}`.
+`{#action scope::Action}` - e.g., `{#action vector::OpenSettings}`.

-This will render a human-readable version of the action name, e.g., "zed: open settings", and will allow us to implement things like additional context on hover, etc.
+This will render a human-readable version of the action name, e.g., "vector: open settings", and will allow us to implement things like additional context on hover, etc.

 ### Creating New Templates